noble-assets/continuous-clearing-auction/docs/autogen/src/src/TickStorage.sol/abstract.TickStorage.md

 ### tickSpacing
-The tick spacing enforced for bid prices
+Get the tick spacing enforced for bid prices

 ```solidity